GiuliaMantoan/GMantoan/content/publication/paper-2/index.md

 the impact of time-dependence in evaluation and proposes calibration tests to assess whether or not Central Banks publishes reliable forecasts."

+# Summary.
+An optional shortened abstract.
 summary: "Practitioners indeed evaluate the calibration of fancharts testing the forecast accuracy horizon by horizon, not considering any time-dependency among them.
 This paper describes fancharts as density path forecasts, discusses the impact of time-dependence in evaluation and proposes calibration tests to assess whether or not Central Banks publishes reliable forecasts."

-# Summary.
-An optional shortened abstract.
-summary:

 tags:
 #- Source Themes